sigma-s/100-Days-of-Code/log.md

 - Continued working on Landing Page

 **Thoughts**
-Oh, I didn’t see you there. `console.log("Why, Hello, World.");`
+Oh, I didn’t see you there. `console.log("Why hello there, World.");`

 So the question of the day is how does one spend day 98 of #100DaysOfCode?
 Two days away from a triumphant celebration of persistence and excellence?
 And how does one feel with all of this new knowledge?

 I have a feeling in which I believe I’ll have the rest of my programming life.
 I feel like I’ve learned so much yet know so little.
-I’ve heard many guests on podcasts speak of this feeling including the dreaded imposter’s syndrome, so I’ll continue to move smoothly knowing that this is par for the course.
+I’ve heard many guests on podcasts speak of this feeling including the dreaded *Imposter’s Syndrome*, so I’ll continue to move smoothly knowing that this is par for the course.

 ![Par for the Course](http://metrouk2.files.wordpress.com/2014/04/81182_3ds_mariogolfwt_022013_scrn01.jpg)